wickdChromosome/loadmonitor/README.md

 # Slack server alerts
-Monitor your server using Slack - either a VM or a physical server, this app will notify you on slack if:
+Monitor your server using Slack - either a VM or a physical server, this app will notify you on Slack:

 ```
 Warning if Ram usage exceeded 75%